 Growing your own produce can be a rewarding hobby.
-It is fun, yields fresh vegetables, and is a great way to save money on pricey produce in the grocery store.
+It is fun, yields fresh vegetables, and saves you money on pricey produce in the grocery store.
 One particularly fun way to grow vegetables is in a hanging basket.
-There are beautiful hanging vegetable garden ideas you may want to take inspiration from, and this is the perfect way to keep your delicious veggies off of the ground and away from pests.
+There are many beautiful hanging vegetable garden ideas you can take inspiration from, and this is the perfect way to keep your delicious veggies off of the ground and away from pests.
 Not all vegetables flourish in hanging baskets, so check out some of the best types to grow in your floating garden.

 Picking the right vegetables for your hanging basket garden is the first step toward planting success.
 Hanging vegetable plants can truly flourish if they are built for the floating lifestyle.
 Some of the best vegetables you can grow in hanging baskets at home include the following.

 If you have ever grown a cherry tomato plant before, then you know how wild the plant can get.
 Cherry tomatoes grow on long vines.
 These tomatoes are low-maintenance, making them great for hanging baskets.
-The long vines grow down and over the edges of the hanging basket for a cool, natural look.
+The long vines grow down and over the edges of the hanging basket for a natural look.